section-engineering-education/engineering-education/content/articles/web-automation-with-selenium-using-python/index.md

 The ability to enable software robots to automatically perform processes and tasks on the web is known as web automation.

-By automating the web processes, we can:
+Using web automation we can do a lot of things, For example:
-- Search the web
+- Search the web.
-- Delete emails
+- Delete emails.
-- Fill forms
+- Fill forms.
-- Log into websites
+- Log into websites.

 The need for speed in performing repetitive tasks is a necessity in the modern world, this makes automation necessary.